 5 Ways to Attract Cardinals to a Bird Feeder

-My top goal was to attract a Cardinal when I started my bird feeding hobby.
-Cardinals are stunning birds and hold a special place in my heart.
-When my Grandpa passed, I still remember seeing a bright red Cardinal in my backyard that reminded me of him.
+When I started bird feeding, my top goal was to attract a Cardinal.
+They’re stunning birds and hold a special place in my heart.
+When my Grandpa passed, I remember seeing a bright red Cardinal in my backyard that reminded me of him.
 They’ve been special to me ever since.

 Thankfully, Northern Cardinals are actually easy to draw into your yard with a few steps.
-As long as you live in their range!
-I started bird feeding during the pandemic in 2020 and now regularly have male and female Northern Cardinals stopping by my feeders year-round.
+As long as you live in their range.
+I started bird feeding in 2020 and have since had regular male and female Northern Cardinals stopping by my feeders year-round.
+Both of my cats are also huge fans.

 First Things First – Get to Know the Range of Northern Cardinals